projectacrn/acrn-hypervisor/doc/tutorials/using_serial_port.rst

 Check the BDF Information
 *************************

-Connection as following,boot into native and check the bdf information of the adapter using: ``lspci``
+Connect as in following figure, boot into native, and then check the BDF information of the adapter using: ``lspci``.

 .. figure:: images/PCIe-serial-Connection.png
    :scale: 80